Meet the Board

 If contacted individually, Board members will refer the person to the appropriate level of authority, except in unusual situations.
 Board members' questions or communications to staff or about programs will be channeled through the Superintendent's office.
 Board members will not take individual action that might compromise the Board or District.

 The legal department from the Illinois Association of School Board's Policy Reference Education Subscription Service (PRESS) offered additional information/further clarification regarding the change in the law, which included the following requirements and recommendations.

-People who want to contact the board via email can do so by using the links to the individual addresses that are listed below, or by sending a message to [email protected], which is the address for the entire group.
+People who want to contact the board via email can do so by using the links to the individual addresses that are listed below, or by sending a message, which is the address for the entire group.

 A. Rupa Datta: Board Member

 During the more than 20 years she has worked in the field of applied social science research, A. Rupa Datta has led many large-scale education-related studies for a variety of high-profile clients.
 She is currently a vice president and senior fellow at NORC at the University of Chicago, where her primary research areas are in early childhood education and post-secondary schooling.
 She is also a lecturer at the University of Chicago’s Harris School of Public Policy.

 Datta earned her doctorate from the Harris School of Public Policy.
 She also holds a bachelor’s degree in Mathematics from the University of Chicago and a master’s degree in Mathematics from the University of Michigan.